linomp/polito-comm-systems-project/README.md

     `uvicorn main:app --reload`

- Note: these steps are untested.
+    Note: these steps are untested :(  (I got rid of anaconda and will never look back)

 ## Front-end